equalframework/equal-doc/docs/usage/model-definition.md

 Numeric value of Boolean type (**true** or **false**)

+!!!
+Note
-> We use the PHP built-in constant : true and false
+	For booleans, we use the PHP built-in constant : true and false (when using '0', '1', 0 or 1, value is converted to a bool).

 #### integer